 NBAA works with the Security Council to improve its participation in the government security dialogue and gain government approval of corporate aviation security practices.
-The Council provides assistance to the Staff, Board of Directors and Membership in the form of in-depth assessments and analyses of its area of purpose based on changing industry conditions and Member expectations.
+The council provides assistance to the NBAA Board of Directors and membership in the form of in-depth assessments and analyses of its area of purpose based on changing industry conditions and member expectations.

 - Eric E. Moilanen, Premier Corporate Security (Chair)

 - John Rodriguez, LFG Aviation (Vice Chair)

 - Douglas Carr, NBAA (Staff Liaison)